 15. Existing Use Please describe the current use of the site: When describing the current use of the site please also include any details of the part(s) of any listed building(s)/structure(s) being affected.
 Is the site currently vacant?
-Yes No If Yes, please describe the last use of the site: When answering whether the site is currently vacant, this means whether the site is currently not in active use.
+Yes No If Yes, please describe the last use of the site: When answering whether the site is currently vacant, this means whether the site is currently not in active use, including waste/derelict land.
 When did this use end (if known)?
 DD/MM/YYYY (date where known may be approximate) Does the proposal involve any of the following: Land which is known to be contaminated?
 Development on land which has known contamination or known to be affected by contamination Land where contamination is suspected for all or part of the site?
-Yes No Development on or in close proximity to potentially contaminative uses. be particularly vulnerable to the presence of contamination?
-Yes No If you have answered Yes to any of the above, you will need to submit an appropriate contamination assessment.
+Yes No A proposed use that would Development on or in close proximity to potentially contaminative uses.
+If you have answered Yes to any of the above, you will need to submit an appropriate contamination assessment.
 Undeveloped sites may still be contaminated - it is not restricted to brownfield sites.
 Please state if the proposed use is sensitive.

-We would recommend the use of pre-application discussions so that there is a mutual understanding of objectives and constraints that may exist.
-Before an application is determined, Environmental Protection Units would prefer Phase 1,2 and 3 Reports to be submitted with the application.
-However, it is understood that permission for some developments may be uncertain and therefore advise you to speak to your LPA to establish if, as a minimum, a Phase 1 report would be accepted and conditions imposed for further investigation, if necessary.
+Reports 1, 2 and 3, where required, should be submitted with the application.
+However, it is understood that permission for some developments may be uncertain and therefore advise you to speak to your Local Planning Authority/Environmental Protection Unit to establish if, as a minimum, a Preliminary Risk Assessment would be accepted and conditions imposed for further investigation, if necessary.